balenaltd/handbook/README.md

 #### Adding Assets and Images
 To add assets and images you will need to add your the file to the docs/assets folder in the repo.

-Once done, user the following format to add it to your chosen location in the markdown:
+Once done, use the following format to add it to your chosen location in the markdown:

 ```
 ![](../assets/name-of-file.filetype)